An operating system controls the main tasks of the computer. It also makes sure everything works well. It lets software use the hardware.

 First Generation

-In this decade, batch processing systems have emerged where groups or groups collect jobs.
+In this decade, batch processing systems have emerged where groups of jobs are collected.

 When any task was performed, the machine had complete control.
-At the end of each task, control is returned to the OS that clears, reads, and starts the next task.
+At the end of each task, control is returned to the OS, which clears, reads, and starts the next task.

 The concept of system file names appears to have achieved information independence.